Garden waste service

 All customers can then join and renew in January 2021.
 We are holding the price at £40 for 20 collections.

 Joining the Garden Waste Scheme

 The service costs £40 per collection period and if you sign up at the start of the scheme you will get 20 collections.
 If you join later in the year, you will receive fewer collections.
-The collection period generally runs from May to April, weather permitting.
-The cost is the same regardless what point in the year you join.

 You can make a one off payment online, or you can phone up to set up an annual direct debit.